ezgiozdogan/our-jobs-board-app/README.md

-# 💼 Careerly – Modern Job Board Platform
+# 💼 OurJobsBoard – Modern Job Board Platform

-**Careerly** is a sleek, responsive, and feature-rich job board built with Vue 3, TypeScript, Tailwind CSS, and Pinia.
+**OurJobsBoard** is a sleek, responsive, and feature-rich job board built with Vue 3, TypeScript, Tailwind CSS, and Pinia.
 It allows users to browse, search, filter, and sort job listings with an intuitive interface and dark mode support.

 ---